 Date: 29 November 2020

 The brain processes information via intricate non-linear interactions between chemical and electrical signals which vary along narrow spatiotemporal scales further constrained by human physiology.
-The propagation of such signals can be simulated using computational software such as NEURON1,2 and GENESIS3 which are based on theoretical descriptions of neurons by Hodgkin and Huxley4 in their equivalent circuit model, and was later expanded upon by Rall5 who incorporated geometric aspects in Cable Theory.
-These theories provide valuable predictions of how signals propagate, however are limited in certain respects.
-Firstly, they are inaccurate in low volume spaces and in areas with rapid ionic fluxes (e.g. dendritic spines)6,7, and secondly fail to adequately account for impermeant anions which can influence disease processes.
+The propagation of such signals is typically simulated using computational approaches that employ equivalent circuits and theoretical descriptions by Hodgkin and Huxley4 (Hodgkin Huxley model) and Rall5 (Cable Theory).
+These approaches provide valuable predictions of how signals propagate, however are limited in certain respects.
+Firstly, they are inaccurate in low volume spaces and in areas prone to rapid ionic fluxes (e.g. dendritic spines)6,7, and secondly fail to account for impermeant anions.
 Herein I propose constructing an electrodiffusion based multicompartmental neuronal model which will incorporate impermeant anions and adapt to small scale changes to ionic concentrations.
-Once constructed I shall run simulations to elucidate the impact impermeant anions have on the biophysical and computational properties of dendrites, and further probe how this may be implicated in disease processes such as epilepsy, neurodegenerative disorders and cerebral oedema.
+Once constructed I shall run simulations to elucidate the impact impermeant anions have on the biophysical and computational properties of dendrites.
+In particular I will determine whether impermeant anions can alter the isopotential status of neurons.
+I will also determine whether impermeant anions can alter the propagation of synaptic input, and possibly affect neuronal output.
+Finally I will probe how such alterations could play a role in disease processes such as epilepsy, neurodegenerative disorders and cerebral oedema.
 This work will provide better theoretical descriptions of normal and pathological neuronal functioning and may provide avenues for therapeutic intervention.

 Current computational models and their limitations